Mashed Potatoes 3 ways over 3 days

 Mashed potatoes 3 ways over 3 days: Your guide to a successful bulk prep.

-In keeping with my typical fashion, I’ve come up with a way to keep prep simple, but fun and purposeful at the same time.
+In keeping with my typical fashion, I’ve come up with a way to keep prep simple, but fun and purposeful during this last stretch of the Holidays.
 Here is my take on a child classic and favorite: mashed potatoes.
 This is a fun way to bulk prep mashed potatoes and use it three ways over three days.
 I find myself bulk prepping like this over holidays, when there is loads to do.
 One big bulk prep can be repurposed into many different ways saving loads of time.
-Toady’s edition is perfect for Passover.

 With the leftovers, here are three ideas of foods you can make in following days to refresh them and turn them into something better than reheated mashed potatoes.